swisschain/Lykke-HftApi-Docs/source/includes/_public-stream.md

 Get current 24hr Ticker Price Change Statistics online.

 After subscribing you will get a data stream.
-The first packet in the stream will always be a complete snapshot with current 24hr Ticker Price Change Statistics.
+The first packet in the stream will always contain a complete snapshot with the current 24hr Ticker Price Change Statistics.
 The following packages in the data stream will come after a data change.

 ### Request